united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 ## 1. Introduction

-UMH Hub has a wide range of ports and connectors.
+The United Manufacturing Hub has a wide variety of connectors and therefore offers maximum connectivity to different machines and systems.

 {{< imgproc logos_data_sources Fit "800x800" >}}{{< /imgproc >}}

-These are:
+Here are a few selected examples:

 - OPC/UA ([documentation for this node](https://flows.nodered.org/node/node-red-contrib-opcua))
 - Siemens S7 ([documentation for this node](https://flows.nodered.org/node/node-red-contrib-s7))